qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 [Related 1](https://github.com/WebAssembly/threads/issues/106) [Related 2](https://github.com/WebAssembly/threads/issues/177) [Related 3](https://github.com/WebAssembly/threads/issues/174)

 This restriction makes porting native multi-threaded code to Wasm harder.
 For example, locking in web worker can use normal locking, but locking in main thread must use spin-lock.
 Spin-locking for long time costs performance.
+Locking is often necessary in multi-threaded allocators.

 The main thread can be blocked using [JS Promise integration](https://github.com/WebAssembly/js-promise-integration).
 That blocking will allow other code (JS code and Wasm code) to execute when blocking.
 This is called **reentrancy**.

+Wasm applications often use **shadow stack**.
+It's a stack that's in linear memory, managed by Wasm app rather than Wasm runtime.
+Shadow stack must be properly switched when Wasm code suspends and resumes using JS Promise integration.
+Otherwise, the shadow stack parts of different execution can be mixed and messed up.
+Other things may also break under reentrancy and need to be taken care of.

+What's more, if the canvas drawing code suspends using JS Promise integration, the half-drawn canvas will present in web page.
+This can be workarounded by using [offscreen canvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), drawn in web worker.

 ## Cannot directly call Web APIs

+Wasm code cannot directly call Web APIs.
+Web APIs must be called via JS glue code.

+Although all Web's JS APIs have [Web IDL](https://webidl.spec.whatwg.org/) specifications, it involves GCed-objects, iterators and async iterators (e.g. `fetch()` returns `Response`.
+Its `body` field is `ReadableStream`).
+These GC-related things and async-related things cannot easily adapt to Wasm code using linear memory.

+To pass a JS string to Wasm, JS code need transcode (e.g. passing to Rust need to convert WTF-16 to UTF-8), and copy to Wasm linear memory.
+Passing a string from Wasm to JS also needs copying and transcoding.
+Passing string between Wasm and JS can be a performance bottleneck

 ## JS Interop